 In June 2020, Daybell was charged with destroying evidence and concealing remains, and prosecutors said they found the remains of two children on his property.

 Vallow is accused of desertion and nonsupport of children, according to a criminal complaint filed in Idaho.
 The children’s grandmother now says that one set of remains is that of Vallow’s once missing son, JJ.
 The children’s grandfather says the other set of remains belonged to Vallow’s daughter Tylee.
 Authorities have not confirmed the identification.

 Daybell married Lori Vallow, the mother of the two missing children, only weeks after Tammy died.
 Adding yet another bizarre twist to the story, Vallow’s previous husband also died, at the hand of her brother.
-Now authorities – who say Vallow’s two kids haven’t been seen since September 2019 – are looking for Daybell, Vallow, and the children, who are ages 7 and 17.
+For a time, authorities – who say Vallow’s two kids haven’t been seen since September 2019 – were aggressively looking for Daybell, Vallow, and the children, who are ages 7 and 17.

 It was announced on January 27, 2020 that Vallow has been located in Hawaii and “ordered to physically produce the children,” NBC News reported.
 She was staying with Daybell.